-Roman Art and Archaeology: Imperial art and architecture.
+Roman Art and Archaeology: Imperial Art and Architecture GRC 2006

-Official art in the Roman empire was more than just decoration for the towns of the Roman empire.
+Official art in the Roman Empire was more than just decoration for the towns of the Roman Empire.
 It fulfilled a vital political role.
 During the course we will look at the "language" of Roman art and learn how to read the political messages in some of the big monuments in Rome and elsewhere, and how this "language" survived into European culture.
 The period covered is the first to fifth century.